Stories

 "Who"

-"That gorgeous girl up there."
+"That gorgeous girl up front."

 "John, she's only eighteen."

 I was twenty-seven.
-Boyce was the first, but not the last, to point out the problem.
+Boyce was the first, but not the last, to point out the "problem."
 The nine-year difference did not matter to me; I had to talk to her.

 At the halftime break, I found her sitting behind the wheel of her dad's gigantic black Cadillac.
 I did what every Paratrooper does when he wants to interest a girl; I insulted her.
-"I bet you think you're big stuff driving that car?"

 I don't think I impressed her at all.